ethereum-pocr/whitepaper/whitepaper.md

 Nodes will make efforts in improving the carbon footprint of their IT infrastructure if they are given a financial incentive to do so.
 The **Proof of Carbon Reduction** consensus therefore aims at aligning the crypto token earning of a node operator with the quality of the carbon footprint of its infrastructure.
-This implies that the nodes can proove the level of carbon emission of their infrastructure to the rest of the network in a trustable and public way.
+This implies that the nodes can prove the level of carbon emission of their infrastructure to the rest of the network in a trustable and public way.

-The PoCR consensus intends to put the nodes in competition for a better carbon footprint since **the lower the footprint, the higer the earning**, and the absence of progress on the carbon footprint would progressively reduce the earning as others becomes better.
+The PoCR consensus intends to put the nodes in competition for a better carbon footprint such that **the lower the footprint, the higer the earning**, and the absence of progress on the carbon footprint would progressively reduce the earning as others becomes better.

 The earning will be denominated in the native crypto token of this new public blockchain (the Carbon Reduction Coin, CRC, ₡) and therefore, like any other shared infrastructure, the tokens will gain a monetary value by the increased usage on the infrastructure.
 So the earning of a node will be higher if the node can demonstrate to be running with a better setup than other nodes.